 The ship rocked.
-I stood on the tip of my toes, wanting to steal a kiss, and was completely unprepared for the floor under me moving.
+I stood on the tip of my toes, wanting to steal a kiss, completely unprepared for the floor shifting underneath me.
 My face was about to come in close contact with the carpet when Adam caught me.

 He didn’t sound bothered, but I was.
 Anything able to move the ship like that would have to be dangerous.